2020 Scientific Meeting

 Continuing Medical Education (CME)

 ASCCP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 AMA PRA Category 1 Credit(s)TM

-ASCCP designates this live activity for a maximum of 25.25 AMA PRA Category 1 Credits™.
+ASCCP designates this enduring activity for a maximum of 25.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 NPWH (CE Credits)

 This activity has been evaluated and approved by the Continuing Education Approval Program of the National Association of Nurse Practitioners in Women's Health for 25.25 contact hours, including 0 contact hours of pharmacology.
 NPWH Activity number 20-05.